 How does it work?

 Video from your network video recorders (NVRs) is integrated with your POS system, and then combined together in a powerful enterprise management platform that delivers live and recorded video from your surveillance cameras, as well as graphical sales reports.
-You can very easily monitor sales, compare restaurant performance, identify trends, and spot suspicious activity that could be costing you money.
+Analytics data, for monitoring people counting, wait times, and queue lengths, can also be integrated into the solution.
+All of this makes it easy to monitor sales compare restaurant performance, identify trends, and spot suspicious activity that could be costing you money.

 Stop 'sweethearting' and discount abuse